mre/endler.dev/content/posts/2019/kubernetes/index.md

 [ConfigMaps].
 While this is convenient, the service configuration is now tightly coupled with the orchestrator.
 Especially when merging multiple config files or adding more services to a pod, this can lead to increased complexity.
 Kubernetes - or [helm], for that matter - allows injecting external configs dynamically to ensure separation of concerns.
 But we found that injecting config files can lead to tight, implicit coupling between two distinct locations in a project.
   Moving config files also required adjustments in Kubernetes which should ideally be independent.

 Rather than trying to design services that run as infrastructure, we were just deploying the infrastructure directly.
-It felt like working against the principles of service-oriented architecture.
-It wasn't too long until the simple task of configuring our infrastructure took a big share of our time estimates of projects.
+It felt like working against the principle of service-oriented architecture.
+It wasn’t too long until the simple task of configuring our infrastructure took a big share of our time estimates of projects.

 For example, in Kubernetes the project structure for our Logstash deployment looked like this: